-It’s one thing to establish a common set of physical security audit, policies and practices for the enterprise as a whole.
+It’s one thing to establish a common set of physical security audit, examples, policies and practices for the enterprise as a whole.
 It’s quite another to have every office in your national footprint execute these faithfully on a daily basis.
 “I want you to undertake a series of penetration tests over a four-week period,” directed the Vice President of Compliance and Oversight.
 “This is much more than physical security.
 This goes to the integrity of our service commitment to customers – and our ability to ensure the security and privacy of their assets.”

-Our Solution: Undertaking Unannounced Physical Security Audits
+Our Solution: Undertaking Unannounced Physical Security Audits and Assessments

 Hillard Heintze’s random, unannounced audits were performed under the guidance and direction of a company security representative.
 These were undercover site visits conducted during and after business hours to provide management with an independent evaluation of the effectiveness of their physical security practices and procedures.

 The audits included a wide range of unauthorized entry attempts under various pretexts, behavioral approaches involving overt and covert picture-taking, observation of sensitive areas and activities, credential-sharing with unprocessed visitors, technical evaluation of access control systems, analysis of security guard response, vehicle integrity checks and facility compliance.

 Impact on the Client: A Surprising Set of Findings – and a Few Heroes

 The Vice President used Hillard Heintze’s site-specific After-Action Reports and an in-person briefing by our penetration experts to (1) praise employees who had followed policy or responded appropriately, (2) identify where weaknesses and vulnerabilities needed to be addressed and (3) raise awareness of security practices among all personnel.